mponce0/SystemTools/vim_commands.md

 ## Advanced Features
+### Configuration
+All the seteable parameters of `vi` can be set in a configuration file, usually located in the user's homedir named `.vimrc`.

+### Plugins
-`vi` has a large set of contributed *plugins* which allows for a high cutomizable experience.
+`vi` has a large set of contributed *plugins* which allows for a highly cutomizable experience.

 ## Examples